dphummel/dphummel.github.io/_posts/2024-10-6-PromptManagement.md

 For example, here is the URL to access the content in the Rashomond AI Prompt file:
 `https://raw.githubusercontent.com/dphummel/Prompts/main/Rashomon-AI-Prompt.md`

-A developer might take this approach in developing an interactive application using the OpenAI API.
+A developer can use this URL to access a prompt in the development an interactive application using an API like [OpenAI's API](https://platform.openai.com/docs/api-reference/introduction).

 ### Considerations
 The legal status of prompts as intellectual property is still under debate.
 From one perspective, a prompt could be seen as an idea, which is not protected by intellectual property laws.
 From another angle, focusing on the usefulness or functionality of a prompt (rather than its artistic or creative value) might lead to their inclusion under copyright protection.